dougsland/podman-stressor/README.md

 Let's start with an example below:

-*"Create a Podman network named my_network, a volume named my_volume, and 20 containers using the alpine image with the command sleep 3600.
+*"Create a Podman network named my_network, a volume named my_volume, and 20 containers using the alpine image with the image command sleep 3600.
 Once created, remove everything, as this setup is just for testing the environment!"*

 ```
 ./podman-stressor \